tillsteinbach/fes-emulation/README.md

-# fes-emulation
+# SE-Gateway
-Emulation of a FES Device using socket-can and input from KNX
+Open implementation of a Gateway for Stiebel Heatpumps